illoonego/linear-regression-from-scratch/docs/mathematical_background.md

 - $\boldsymbol{\beta}$ is the vector of all coefficients
 - $\boldsymbol{\epsilon}$ is the vector of errors

-**Visualization:**
-- Scatter plot with each point representing an equation.
-- Animation: Show how all points contribute to the system.

 ## Why Matrix Form?

 Matrix notation enables: